Sam-Tuna/random_stuff/README.md

 ### extnames.py
 The BLAST tabular output can trim the names of the sequences if they're too long.
 This program takes a list of the full names and rewrites the output so the names are complete.

+### filter.py
+Filters a samtools idxstats output by sequence length